dinki/View-Assist/View_Assist_custom_sentences/List_Management/README.md

 ```

 ## TODO
+- [X] Extend View to allow for scrolling
-- [ ] Extend View to allow for multiple rows to fit more items or allow scrolling
+- [ ] Extend View to allow for multiple columns to fit more items